marklogic/marklogic-docker/README.md

 docker swarm leave --force
 ```
 If the process is successful, a message saying the node has left the swarm will be displayed.

+# Image Tag

+The `marklogic` image tags allow the user to pin their applications to images for a specific release, a specific minor release, a specific major release, or the latest release of MarkLogic Server

+## `{ML release version}-{platform}-{ML Docker release version}`

+This tag points to the exact version of MarkLogic Server, the base OS, and the startup scripts version.
+This allows an application to pin to a very specific version of the image.
+The image will not be updated without incrementing either the MarkLogic Sever version or the version of the startup scripts.

+e.g. `11.0.3-centos-1.0.2` is the MarkLogic Server 11.0.3 release, CentOS, version 1.0.2 of the startup scripts.

+## `latest-xx.x`

+This tag points to the latest patch release of a specific minor version of MarkLogic Server on CentOS.
+The image will contain the latest startup scripts and OS patches.

+e.g. `latest-11.0` is the latest patch release of MarkLogic Server 11.0 (11.0.0, 11.0.1, etc.).

+For MarkLogic 10, because the numbering scheme was changed, the maintenance release is equivalent to the minor release in MarkLogic 11.
+Use the `latest-10.0-x` tag to pin to a specific maintenance release of MarkLogic 10.

+## `latest-xx`

+This tag points to the latest minor and patch release of a specific major version of MarkLogic Server on CentOS.
+The image will contain the latest startup scripts and OS patches.

+e.g. `latest-11` is the latest patch release of the latest minor release of MarkLogic Server 11 (11.0.0, 11.0.1, 11.1.0, 11.1.1, etc.)

+For MarkLogic 10, because the numbering scheme was changed, the maintenance release is equivalent to the minor release in MarkLogic 11.
+Use the `latest-10` tag to get the latest patch release of the latest maintenance release MarkLogic 10.

+## `latest`

+This tag points to the latest minor, patch, and major release of MarkLogic Server on CentOS.
+The image will contain the latest startup scripts and OS patches.

+It will pull the latest image and can cross patch, minor or major release numbers (11.0.0, 11.0.1, 11.1.0, 11.1.1, 12.0.0, etc.)

+**Note: The 'latest' images should not be used in production**

 # Known Issues and Limitations